 - Phone chargers

 Housing is furnished with the essential furniture only (twin beds, desks, chairs, lamps).
-Phone cards are for sale in the Station store, as is laundry detergent and basic toiletries.
+Change for laundry is available in the Station store, as are laundry detergent and basic toiletries.

 Quiet Hours & Noise